SHAHMACP/Statistics-for-Data-Science/The multivariate normal distribution/Assumptions of Multivariate Regression.md

-# Assumptions of Multivariate Regression – Explained Simply**
+# Assumptions of Multivariate Regression
 ---

 ###  1. **Linearity**